Undescended Testes in Children

 When to Call a Healthcare Provider

-Call the healthcare provider if your baby has no sign of testes in his scrotal sac.
+Call the healthcare provider if your baby has no sign of testes in

 Key Points

-- Undescended testes means 1 or both of
+- Undescended testes means that 1 or

-in some newborn baby boys.
+condition seen in some newborn baby boys.

 condition.